 - Changing the color and intensity in real-time

-- Applying Reinhard Tone Mapping to adjust appearance
+- Applying Reinhard Tone Mapping to adjust the appearance

 - Automatically saving the output images at specific intervals